asatukorala/tic-tac-toe/README.md

 Removing the event listener affected the reset button, so I kept the event listener and instead created a variable called occupied to check if the text content on the board has an "X" or a "O".
 If the square is occupied, then you fall out of this function.
 Hence the function processes only unoccupied squares.

 # :persevere: Lessons learnt
-Tested more throughly to find the issues earlier.
+Test more throughly to find the issues earlier.

 # :white_check_mark: Future features
 - The ability for the players to enter their names.